 - Bake for 60-70 minutes or until temperature reaches 165°F.

-Unfortunately when it comes to Costco’s prepared meals, the nutritional information isn’t always readily accessible.
+Unfortunately, when it comes to Costco’s prepared meals, nutritional information isn’t always readily accessible.
 Here is some information from what I gathered online about the nutritional information on generic meatloaf and mashed potatoes.

 Costco Meatloaf Calories